 Board or contractor policies

 Provider rates

+NLF: Boards must update provider agreements for all current CCS providers located within their workforce area to certify their acknowledgement of the terms outlined in the Child Care Services Provider Agreement Template (Attachment 1) by April 1, 2026.
+Boards may request extensions as needed by emailing childcare.programassistance@twc.texas.gov.

+Note: TWC will provide Boards with an Active Providers Agreement Listing report to support staff members with this process.

-NLF: Boards must implement a quality assurance process that requires the review of provider agreements and addendums and ensures accurate and timely data entry in TWIST (or TX3C, once implemented).
+NLF: Boards must implement a quality assurance process that requires the review of provider agreements and addendums and ensures accurate and timely data entry in TX3C: KinderTrack.

+Reporting Attendance and Recoupment of Funds

+NLF: Boards must inform providers that they must report to the Board within two business days Swhenever a child has been absent for five consecutive days with no contact.

+NLF: Boards must inform providers that failure to report a child’s cessation of attendance within two business days may result in the Board taking corrective action or placing the provider on a Service Improvement Agreement.

 Charging the Difference

 NLF: Boards must be aware that 45 Code of Federal Regulations (CFR) 98.71(a)(11) requires states to report “any amount charged by the provider to the family more than the required copayment in instances where the provider’s price exceeds the subsidy payment.”